Ali-Nasrolahi/Linux-Programming-Interface/Chapter2/Notes.md

 - We should also avoid filenames beginning with a hyphen ( - ), since such filenames may be mistaken for options when specified in a shell command.

-#### Pathnames
+### Pathnames

 - An absolute pathname begins with a slash ( / ) and specifies the location of a file with respect to the root directory.

 > Such as: /home/user/Wassup.txt

-- A relative pathname specifies the location of a file relative to a process’s current working directory (see below), and is distinguished from an absolute pathname by the absence of an initial slash.
+- A relative pathname specifies the location of a file relative to a process’s current working directory, and is distinguished from an absolute pathname by the absence of an initial slash.

 > Such as: ../root/RemoveMePls.dump

 BTW: Don't forget that pathnames must stay in 4096 bytes limit. (this *includes* filenames)

-#### File ownership and permissions
+### File ownership and permissions

  Each file has an associated user ID and group ID that define the owner of the file and the group to which it belongs.